Tylryan/xbt/README.md

 # XBT Lang
 ## Motivation
 I wanted a build tool that followed an incremental compile approach similar to Make, but with different features and in a language that is more intuitive to me.
 So instead of looking around, I figured I'd try to make my own.

 ## At A Glance
+The program is a set of rules (`rule`) where each rule contains a set of input files (`build_files`), and a set of output files (`output_files`).
+The program loops through the set in the opposite order the rules were defined.
+For each rule, if any of the input files are newer than the output files, only then execute the following commands.

 > For a more in depth look into the language, see
 > [XBT Lang Introduction](./docs/xbt_lang/language_intro.md)
 ```